 A wobbly toilet is bound to become a leaky wobbly toilet.
 Leaky toilets can cause a lot of damage to the flooring, floorboards, and into the foundation or room below.
 Thefore, it's important to fix a wobbly toilet as soon as the wobble is noticed to prevent leaking.
-Soft Wobble Wedge toilet shims can fix a wobbly toilet quickly and prevent future leaking.
+A soft Wobble Wedge toilet shim can fix a wobbly toilet quickly and prevent future leaking.

 - Loosen the toilet bolts slightly.